emilyd17/JavaCourse/README.md

 # Java OOP
-Containing this repository are Java OOP exercises I have completed
+Containing this repository are Java OOP exercises I have completed from a Java course.